GoofySMP/GoofySMP-Datapack/README.md

-omg this has an info icon in vscode oO
+omg this has an info icon in vscode o0

+Jan 13th
+---
+Added two new discs
+- **Charlie Daniels - The Devil Went Down to Georgia**
+Obtainable in Ancient Cities and through the creeper method
+- **Jelly Roll - Run It**
+Obtainable in Desert Temples and through the creeper method

 Jan 9th
 ---
 - Fixed a bug in the resourcepack where the Enchanted Golden Apple was not retextured (#2)